zikula-modules/Content/README.markdown

 The release-3.2.x branch is for Zikula 1.2.x and will not work in Zikula 1.3.x.

-### Please note: the master branch in constant development.
-Re-installation of
+### Please note: the master branch in constant development (not stable).
-module may be required in order to avoid  errors and DB corruption.
+Re-installation of module may be required in order to avoid  errors and DB corruption.
-If you are working with this code, keep a backup of your DB at all times! ###
+If you are working with this code, keep a backup of your DB at all times!

 The issue tracker can be found at [http://code.zikula.org/content/](http://code.zikula.org/content/)